 Foo Kon Tan LLP

 Public Accountants and Chartered Accountants

 24 Raffles Place

 #07-03, Clifford Centre

 Singapore 048621

 Partner-in-charge: Chang Fook Kay

-(with effect from the financial year ended
+(with effect from the financial year ended 30 June 2019)

-30 June 2019)
+Financial Contents

-FINANCIAL CONTENTS
+Statement of Corporate Governance

-- 14 Corporate Governance Report
+Directors' Statement 55

-- 42 Directors' Statement
+Independent Auditor's Report 59

-- 47 Independent Auditor's Report
+Statements of Financial Position

-- 54 Statements of Financial Position
+Consolidated Statement of Profit or Loss and Other Comprehensive Income 61

-- 55 Consolidated Statement of Comprehensive Income
+Consolidated

-- 56 Consolidated Statement of Changes in Equity
+Statement of

-- 57 Consolidated Statement of Cash Flows
+Changes in Equity

-- 59 Notes to the Financial Statements
+Consolidated Statement of Cash Flows 64

-- 150 Statistics of Shareholdings
+Notes to the Financial Statements

-- 152 Notice of Annual General Meeting
+Statistics of Shareholdings 140

-Proxy Form
+Notice of Annual General Meeting Proxy Form

 The Board of Directors (the "Board" or the "Directors") of Yamada Green Resources Limited (the "Company", together with its subsidiaries, the "Group") recognises the importance of sound corporate governance in protecting the interest of the shareholders as well as strengthening investors' confidence in the management and financial reporting of the Group.
 The Group is committed to ensuring and maintaining a high standard of corporate governance within the Group.
 Good corporate governance establishes and maintains a legal and ethical environment, which helps to safeguard the interests of the shareholders of the Group.
 This corporate governance report describes the corporate governance framework and practices of the Group with specific reference made to the principles and guidelines of the Code of Corporate Governance 2018 (the "Code").
-Unless otherwise stated, these practices were in place throughout the financial year ended 30 June 2020 ("FY2020").
+Unless otherwise stated, these practices were in place throughout the financial year ended 30 June 2021 ("FY2021").